 (a) The DGE will supply Box type cloth line covers to all Camp Officers for packing the OMR sheets & Control Bundle slips.

-(b) Pack all centre wise part-III OMR sheets Along with control Bundle slips irrespective paper code in a cover (01to 30 codes).
+(b) Pack all center wise part-III OMR sheets Along with control Bundle slips irrespective paper code in a cover (01to 30 codes).
 (Paper wise OMR sheets need not be packed)

-(c) Assign serial no on covers from 01 and continue the number till pack are sending to O/o DGE.
-By following this procedure the total bunches from 1st day of camp till last day of camp will be known.
+(c) Assign serial no on covers from 01 and continue the number till the pack is sending to O/o DGE.
+By following this procedure the total bunches from 1st day of camp till the last day of camp will be known.

 (d) Fill in the particulars on Form-IX in triplicate duly affixing the signature of CCO and embossing DEO office stamp and Paste one slip to cover and place one slip inside the cover.
-Keep one copy as office copy in DEO office.
-Functional(operational) details of evaluation of TS SSC answer papers 2016
+Keep one copy as an office copy in the DEO office.